CarsonScott/easydata/README.md

 ### Graphs

-Graphs are databases with prebuilt schemas for defining links between objects.
-They also have a few additional methods for dealing with links as objects themselves.
+Graphs are databases with a preset schema for defining links between objects.
+Graphs also come with a few additional methods for dealing with the link objects.

     graph = Graph()
     graph.create_schema('point', ['x', 'y'])
     graph.create_object('point', 'p1', None, [5, 6])
     graph.create_object('point', 'p2', None, [3, 9])

-Every object in a graph is assigned 2 additional attributes for dealing with links:
+Every object in a graph is assigned two additional attributes:

     >>> graph.get_attrs('p1')
     >>> {'x': 5, 'y': 6, 'sources': [], 'targets': [])

-Links are created using a 'source' and 'target' key, which point to objects within the graph:
+Links are created using a 'source' and 'target' key, each pointing to an existing object:

     >>> graph.create_link('p1', 'p2')

-Each link is assigned a key that has been generated based on its source and target objects:
+Every link is assigned a generated key based on the source and target keys used to define it:

     >>> graph.get_key('p1', 'p2')
     >>> '(p1 p2)'

-The attributes of the source and target objects are edited when the link is created:
+The source and target objects' attributes are updated upon creation of a new link:

     >>> graph.get_attrs('p1')
     >>> {'x': 5, 'y': 6, 'sources': [], 'targets': ['p2'])